 The project is not located in a REDZ but is located within the Central Strategic Powerline Corridor.
-This is apparent with the three large Eskom powerlines that are routed through the broader landscape, with the central line routed through the proposed development area.
+As such, further powerline infrastructure is likely to take place.

 5.2.3 Other Renewable Energy Projects

 There are other Renewable Energy facilities within close vicinity of the proposed project.
 Within the 30km distance from the project, there is the Scatec Solar project located to the northwest, and the AE-AMD PV project located to the northeast.
 Both these projects are located just outside of the 12km distance and are highly unlikely to result in intervisibility.
 There are also two wind farms proposed to the south of the site located approximately 24km from the site.
 Due to topographic screening from raised terrain to the south, these wind farms RE projects will fall outside the project ZVI.